-For this recipe, I used a bay leaf (which I remove before serving), as well as fresh rosemary, basil, thyme, and parsley.
+For this recipe, I used a bay leaf (which I remove before serving) and fresh rosemary, basil, thyme, and parsley.
 Not only do these herbs all work well with Italian dishes, but they also taste fabulous together.

 VEGAN ITALIAN WEDDING SOUP IS QUICK AND ESAY TO MAKE AND SERVE...

 At this point, I add 4 cups of the Imagine No Chicken Broth, covering the vegetables and herbs, cooking for a few more minutes.
-Then, bring to a boil, and add an additional 4 cups of broth, bring to a boil, and add the zucchini and the Orzo pasta.
+Then, bring to a boil, add 4 cups of broth, bring it to a boil, and add the zucchini and the Orzo pasta.

-Because the pasta takes 10 minutes to cook, and it takes the same amount of time to bake my frozen meatballs, I bake my lentil meatballs while the zucchini and pasta cook in the soup.
+Because the pasta takes 10 minutes to cook and takes the same amount of time to bake my frozen meatballs, I bake my lentil meatballs while the zucchini and pasta cook in the soup.

 When the meatballs are finished, add the spinach to the soup, and it will wilt immediately in the hot broth.